horizontalsystems/blockchain-crypto-guides/DeFi/1-defi-explained.md

 In DeFi, the same type of services are (generally) not governed by a centralized entity, not regulated, and operate autonomously without the need to be administered by a human.

-In general, DeFi services provide its users with full control over the assets, and accessible to anyone worldwide, 24/7.
+DeFi provides users with full control over the assets, and typically accessible to anyone worldwide, 24/7.
 DeFi services operate with cryptocurrency, usually Ethereum or some other Ethereum-based tokens.

-The majority of DeFi services take the form of decentralized apps, more commonly known as DApps.
+> The majority of DeFi services take the form of decentralized apps, more commonly known as DApps.

-DeFi services generally built on top of [Ethereum](/token_guides/ethereum.md) blockchain.
+DeFi services usually built on top of [Ethereum](/token_guides/ethereum.md) blockchain.
 Thus, if you're new to Ethereum then it's recommended for you to go over the [Ethereum guide](/token_guides/ethereum.md) first.
-A good understanding of Ethereum, Smart Contracts and DApps is essential for this section.
+A good understanding of Ethereum, Smart Contracts and DApps is essential to understand material described in this section.

-Today there are DeFi services for cryptocurrency lending, borrowing, trading, derivatives, insurance and much more.
-Other than dealing with cryptocurrency and being decentralized they work similar to traditional finance counterparts.
+Today there are DeFi services for cryptocurrency lending, borrowing, trading, derivatives, insurance and other financial instruments people are used to.
+Other than being decentralized and dealing with cryptocurrency these services work similar to traditional finance counterparts.

-> DeFi is an ecosystem, perhaps even a movement, which aims to create a financial system that’s open to everyone and minimizes one’s need to trust and rely on central authorities.
+> DeFi is an ecosystem, perhaps even a movement, driven by an aim to create a financial system that’s open to everyone and minimizes one’s need to trust and rely on central authorities.

-Technologies like the internet, cryptography, and blockchain provided means to build a financial system without the need for central authorities.
+Technologies like the internet, cryptography, and blockchain provided means to build an open and reliable financial system without the need for central authorities or some kind of agencies to mediate.
+These technologies enable creation of financial instruments where trust and reliability guaranteed by computer programs removing the need for a human intermediary.

 ## DeFi Attributes

-Unlike their traditional 'centralized' counterparts, DeFi services usually (not always) built around following principles:
+Unlike their traditional centralized counterparts, DeFi services usually (not always) built around following principles:

-- Open / Unconditional
+- Open (Unconditional)

     Anyone worldwide with an internet connection and some cryptocurrency can access and interact with the financial service regardless of location, age, experience, status etc.

 - Censorship Resistant

-    The service is online and accessible 24/7 from anywhere in the world.
-Thousands of nodes powering the blockchain ensure constant availability and access to the service.
-Censoring such network is extremely difficult.
+    DeFi services live on a blockchain, which is accessible 24/7 from anywhere in the world.
+Thousands of nodes powering the blockchain ensure constant availability and access to services that reside on it to anyone worldwide.

 - Non-Custodial

     When operating with cryptocurrency assets on DeFi services you always maintain full unconditional control over the assets without passing custodianship.
 No dependence on some entity that acts as custodian of assets.

-- Trustless
+- Guarantee Trust

     DeFi services are public and have an open code.
 The service cannot do anything outside the scope of the pre-programmed rules.
 It cannot cheat, steal or misuse funds.
-Anyone can lookup the code powering DeFi service and verify that it works exactly as it claims to.
+Anyone can lookup the code powering given DeFi service and verify that it works exactly as it claims to and cannot do anything outside its scope.

 - Governed by Community

-    DeFi services are generally governed by a distributed group of entities where each entity has a vote weight proportional to their holdings of the governance token.
+    In general, DeFi services are governed by a distributed group of entities where each entity has a vote weight proportional to their holdings of the governance token specific to that service.
+Some simpler DeFi services do not have any governance mechanism at all.
+More on that below.

 Keeping above in mind, the goal of DeFi is to reconstruct the financial system for the whole world by building open and decentralized alternatives.

-While most DeFi projects are label themselves as 'decentralized' the degree of decentralization will vary from one service to another, depending on how the project is built.
+While most DeFi projects are label themselves as 'decentralized' the degree of decentralization will vary from one service to another, depending on how it's built.

 There are a number of DeFi services built on Ethereum which label itself as decentralized but at the same time operate and governed like a centralized service.
-A project may score high on some points and rank poorly on other.
+A project may score high on some attributes above and rank poorly on others.

 > There are currently no 100% decentralized financial platforms on the market.

-To be considered a 'DeFi' service, a DApp has to exhibit one or more decentralized characteristics, and has to operate in a spirit of decentralization.
+To be considered a DeFi service, a DApp has to exhibit one or more decentralized characteristics, and has to operate in a spirit of decentralization.

-> Generally, it's expected for a service to ensure that users always maintain unconditional control over the assets on the platform.
+It's expected for a DeFi service to ensure that users always maintain unconditional control over the assets.

-For instance, someone may build a service on Ethereum blockchain that has a special admin level account that can freeze other users' funds on the service.
-Such services may have some DeFi properties but cannot be really classified as DeFi service.
+For instance, someone may build a service on Ethereum that implements some DeFi attributes but at the same time keeps a 'special' admin account accessible only to the service provider and can freeze other users' funds or censor someone from using the service.
+Such services cannot be classified as DeFi service.

 ## DeFi History